Win47236/CoreUnityScripts/README.md

-This repository is filled with basic, but necessary and complex, scripts that you will need alot to build most things.
+This repository is filled with basic, but necessary and complex, scripts that you will need to build most things.
+(mainly for game dev but can be used in other situations)

 UNITY BIBLE-- This is a living document of development documentation for Unity.